MrHedmad/kerblam-paper/src/main.typ

 As with all other aspects of data analysis, documentation takes many different forms, but is the most difficult thing to standardize for one simple reason: documentation is written by humans for human consumption.
 Documentation is therefore allowed high flexibility in structure, content, form, and delivery method.

-Even with such a lax structure, some guidelines on how to write effective documentation can still be drawn, oftentimes from best practices in the much wider world of Open Source software.
+Even though rigid standardization is impossible, some guidelines on how to write effective documentation can still be drawn, oftentimes from best practices in the much wider world of Open Source software.
 We have already highlighted the fundamental role of the `README` file and its very wide adoption.
 This file contains high-level information about the project and is usually the first---and perhaps only---documentation that all users encounter and read.
 It is therefore essential that core aspects of the project are delivered trough the `README` file, such as: